"How do you kill a crocodile?" someone asks, wide-eyed.

 "Good eatin'," Patsy says.

 Patsy is our tour guide today.
 We picked her up earlier in an old Landcruiser that's being driven by Sean Arnold, the operator of Animal Tracks Safaris.
-Sean runs these day tours of Kakadu, but the knowledge is all Patsy's.

 Eventually, Sean persuaded Patsy to come on board as a guide, to pass on her knowledge of the bush.